 That’s not a perfect rule but it’s a good starting point.

 Here’s a table that shows how much withdrawn investment income that different portfolio sizes can generate at different annual withdraw rates:

 In reality, your withdraw rate depends on what rate of return your portfolio delivers.
-If you have a portfolio invested entirely in bonds and treasuries that provide you a rate of return of 2.5% per year, and inflation is 2% per year, then of course you can’t withdraw 4% per year without reducing your principle.
+If you have a portfolio invested entirely in bonds and treasuries that provide you a rate of return of 2.5% per year, and inflation is 2% per year, then of course you can’t withdraw 4% per year without reducing your principal.

-If US stocks only grow at 5% per year over the next decade, then the general rule of withdrawing 4% per year will be too aggressive, since inflation will be eating away your principle faster than it replenishes itself.
+If US stocks only grow at 5% per year over the next decade, then the general rule of withdrawing 4% per year will be too aggressive, since inflation will be eating away your principal faster than it replenishes itself.